Spring Intersession 2018 is Here! Check out the great experiences offered to students this week!

 Song & Movement

-Our intercession will incorporate music and movement.
+Our intersession will incorporate music and movement.
 You will be introduced to a variety of music & songs and create unique movements and motions.
 You will also play instruments, make sounds, and MOVE!
 If you want to sing, SING!
 If you want to move, MOVE!
-Join us for this enjoyable intercession!
+Join us for this enjoyable intersession!

 The Great Outdoors

 Are you tired of being cooped up indoors all day?
 Love nature?
 Love being outside?
 Then this intersession is for you!
 We will learn about our local nature scene -- including how to identify plants and animals, how to test water quality in our rivers and streams, how forests clean our air, and how to grow and raise healthy, sustainable food.
 We will create a wildlife habitat for our school, and enjoy the great outdoors through hiking, learning basic survival skills, kayaking, and participating in other adventures in The Great Outdoors!
 The costs for this intersession includes transportation; rental equipment such as kayaks, bikes, or other outdoor gear; supplies for our habitat; and supplies to purchase and cook meals.

 Students will be introduced to various aspects of Computer Graphics and Video Editing.
 This area within the field of Computer Science is fun and will present each student with significant challenges and appropriate rewards.
 The field of Computer Graphics and Video Editing is broad with many different aspects to explore.
 This Intersession is not difficult but it will require personal dedication to achieve desired results.
 This course is designed as an introduction to the field of Graphics and Video and will be designed around the computer experience of the students.
 The fee for my intersession is $40.
 This needs to be paid as soon as possible, and prior to the start of the Spring Intersession.